Meet Connie Stark

 Connie’s personal life anchors her professional courage.
 One of her sons once asked, “How did you know it was okay to start something that didn’t exist yet?”

-She replied, “I didn’t know it was okay.
-I just knew it was needed.”
+She replied, “I didn’t know how, or even if, it was okay.
+I just knew it was needed, so I jumped in.”

 Her marriage of 34 years has been her foundation since before 1988.
-Her husband became her constant through injury, recovery, career building, and raising three children, providing solid ground when certainty didn’t exist.
+Her husband became her constant through injury, recovery, and career building.
+Their three children gave her purpose beyond herself, grounded her in what truly mattered, and reminded her daily of both joy and capability.
+Together, her family provided solid ground when certainty didn’t exist.

 Guiding Principles

 Good isn’t good enough.
 Good is the starting point for becoming great.
 Great becomes the gold standard.
 The standard becomes what’s expected.
-And once expectations are met, we keep building beyond them.
+And once expectations are met, the work continues, beyond them.

 Forward Vision: 2026 and Beyond

 Connie doesn’t wait for permission.
 She doesn’t accept good enough.
-She builds systems that center humanity, always in service of making a difference for the better good.
+She envisions being part of a company that centers humanity with integrity and technology, staying ahead to make a difference for the better good.

 Be Featured in The Real Edit!